rehosting/rehosting_sok/README.md

 # Rehosting SoK Repeatable Experiments

-This repository contains code allowing anyone to replicate the empirical backbone of our paper AsiaCCS 2021 paper, `SoK: Enabling Security Analyses of Embedded Systems via Rehosting`.
+This repository contains code allowing anyone to replicate the empirical backbone of our AsiaCCS 2021 paper, `SoK: Enabling Security Analyses of Embedded Systems via Rehosting`.

 Prior firmware measurement studies used web crawlers to collect publicly available firmware images.
-These approaches are difficult to reproduce as copyright restrictions prevent corpora distributed and link rot prevents crawlers from running successfully after release.
+These approaches are difficult to reproduce as copyright restrictions prevent corpora distribution and link rot prevents crawlers from running successfully after paper release.
 By contrast, our experiments are fully containerized and fully reproducible.

 To build the container: